-- a) Laser sailors must weigh at least 95 pounds to sail a 4.7 rig, 110 pounds to sail a Radial rig, or at least 130 pounds to sail a Standard rig - b) Sailors may be weighed once per event.
-Weight is measured without sailing gear. - c) If either the weight or age requirement is not met, a sailor's entry may be accepted if he or she files the JSA underage/underweight permission request form with each regatta entry.
+a) ILCA sailors must weigh at least 95 pounds to sail a ILCA 4 rig, 110 pounds to sail a ILCA 6 rig, or at least 130 pounds to sail a LICA 7 rig b) Sailors may be weighed once per event.
+Weight is measured without sailing gear.

+c) If either the weight or age requirement is not met, a sailor's entry may be accepted if he or she files the JSA underage/underweight permission request form with each regatta entry.
 Acceptance of this permission request is at the discretion of the regatta host.

-E.3 Laser Sail Numbers
+E.3 ILCA Sail Numbers

 Each boat shall display its sail number designated by the plaque at the aft end of the cockpit.
-The entire 6-digit number shall be displayed in accordance with the instructions on the https://www.laserinternational.org website.
+The entire 6-digit number shall be displayed in accordance with the instructions on the ilcasailing.org website.